Working Together to Create a Plan for Healthy Lakes & Land in Our Community

 - Become a Partner in the Clean Waters Partnership.
 Donate – time, talent and treasure to get our local efforts going.

 - Learn and spread the word.
-Help organize meetings and outreach events so everyone – cities and towns, farms, businesses, civic organizations, government agencies, and schools – knows about the watershed and participates in planning.
+Help organize meetings and outreach events so everyone – cities and towns, farms, businesses, civic organizations, government agencies, and schools – knows about the watershed gets involved in protecting our waters.

 We are very excited about this initiative, which wouldn’t be possible without support from our community!
 Thank you!

-The Watershed Foundation has been through this process and is excited to guide this journey.
-Partners include the Lilly Center for Lakes & Streams, City of Warsaw, Town of Winona Lake, Kosciusko County Health, Planning, & Emergency Management Depts, and the Surveyor’s Office, IN-American Water, Zimmer Biomet, the Builders’ Association, the Recycling Depot, the Kosciusko County SWCD, and Center, Chapman, Pike & Winona Lakes.
+The Watershed Foundation has been through this process many times and is excited to guide this journey.
+Partners include the Lilly Center for Lakes & Streams, City of Warsaw, Town of Winona Lake, Kosciusko County Health, Planning, & Emergency Management Depts, and the Surveyor’s Office, IN-American Water, Zimmer Biomet, the Builders’ Association, the Recycling Depot, the Kosciusko County SWCD, as well as representatives from Center, Chapman, Pike & Winona Lakes.